-One reason is that by making an S corporation tax election the owner can now make themselves an employee of the entity, pay his/herself a reasonable salary (and take note that the IRS is serious that the salary must be reasonable), and take any other profits left over as a distribution.
-The distributions from an S corporation do not carry with it any employment related taxes, while in comparison all profits in the standard single member LLC setup carry with it self-employment taxes.
+One reason is that by making an S corporation tax election the owner can now make themselves an employee of the entity, pay themselves a reasonable salary (and take note that the IRS is serious that the salary must be reasonable), and take any other profits left over as a distribution.
+The distributions from an S corporation do not carry any employment related taxes.
+In comparison all profits in the standard single member LLC setup carry with them self-employment taxes.

 To elect S corporation tax status, you must file IRS form 2553.
-There are limitations for when the election can be made as it must be filed with 75 days of forming the company, or by March 15th to ensure it applies to the current year.
+There are limitations for when the election can be made – it must be filed either within 75 days of forming the company or by March 15th to ensure it applies to the current year.

 Aspects such as what you must set as a reasonable salary, when the S corporation election will apply, and the added administrative paperwork make filing the S corporation election a decision you should definitely run by your CPA or another tax expert.
 Simply making the election to avoid self-employment taxes can be an endeavor you’ll later regret as it does not make sense for all single member LLC owners.